|

 In Nyae Nyae, water often remains in open pans.
 Sometimes if the rains have been heavy, water stays in these pans, like small lakes, all year.
 In this film five Ju/'hoan men visit Nama pan. /Ti!kay washes the clothes he acquired on his trip to rescue his band's wives from a farm (as shown in An Argument About a Marriage).
 The other men bathe.
 The men use the opportunity to exchange sexual jokes with pleasure and hilarity.
 This film provides an interesting comparison with A Group of Women.

-This film is available as part of the !Kung Short Films 2-disc set.
+This film is available as part of the !Kung Short Films set.
 This collection combines fourteen of Marshall's short !Kung filmsonto two remastered/re-authored DVDs, complete with a full-color bookletcontaining photos, writings, and additional information about the series.

 Disc Two: Playing with Scorpions (5:00) A Rite of Passage (15:00) Debe's Tantrum (9:00) The Wasp Nest (13:00) The Meat Fight (14:00) Baobab Play (8:00)